-Many people ask about the dogs and cats on the streets of Kalkan including wanting information on feeding, healthcare, and so on.
-With that in mind, much of the information is here on the website but we have written this quick FAQ type guide to help you get started on the main information in a short, easy format.
+Many people ask about the dogs and cats on the streets of Kalkan.
+This includes wanting information on feeding, healthcare, and so on and most of that information is here on the website.
+However we have written this quick FAQ type guide to help you get started on the main information in a short, easy format.
 You can browse our website to find more detailed information.

 Are the dogs owned?

-Predominantly, the dogs you will see on the streets are street dogs, either born to the streets or dumped, often from outlying villages or areas other than Kalkan.
-Many will have an ear tag to show they have been neutered and are generally on the radar of KAPSA.
+Many of the dogs you will see roaming are street dogs, either born to the streets or dumped from outlying villages or areas other than Kalkan.
+They will often have an ear tag to show they have been neutered and are generally on the radar of KAPSA.
 However, over the years, some dogs do lose their tags or they are removed for medical reasons.
 Some dogs are owned, but it is normal to see even owned dogs allowed to roam, especially during the day.
 A collar does not indicate a dog is owned.

 Are the cats owned?

-Kittens – a special note: if you see a young kitten, or hear one, please don’t try removing it unless it’s in immediate danger [on a road for example] as the mum is nearly always around.
-Very young kittens are rarely dumped and the mum is often just off finding food or water for herself, or moving the kittens litter mates and will be back.
-If you do move because of an immediate danger, please leave it as close to where you first saw it as possible, mum will know where it is and can hear it cry.
+Kittens – a special note: if you see a young kitten, or hear one, please don’t try removing it unless it’s in immediate danger [on a road for example].
+The mum is nearly always around and will come back for her kitten.
+Very young kittens are rarely dumped and the mum is often just off finding food or water.
+Sometimes she will be moving the kittens litter mates and will be back.
+If you do move because of an immediate danger, please leave it as close to where you first saw it as possible.
+In this way mum will know where it is and can hear it cry.

 What is TNR?

-TNR – Trap, Neuter, Return – recognised by animal charities around the world as the most effective and humane way to control street and feral populations of dogs and cats.
-The animal is caught, a vet health checks them and neuters [spay for females] to prevent unnecessary pregnancies, then they are released back into the area they were caught.
-This means the animals are on familiar territory where they usually know the best places to find food, populations are cut down by fewer litters being born and by the natural territorial instincts helping to prevent too many new animals moving in to the area.
+TNR – Trap, Neuter, Return – is recognised by animal charities around the world as the most effective and humane way to control street and feral populations.
+The animal is caught, a vet health checks them and neuters [spay for females] to prevent unnecessary pregnancies.
+They are then released back into the area they were caught.
+This means the animals are on familiar territory where they usually know the best places to find food.
+Populations are cut down by fewer litters being born and by the natural territorial instincts helping to prevent too many new animals moving in to the area.
 In Kalkan and surrounding areas, the known street dogs also have an ear tag attached whenever possible, with a specific colour and number, so they can be identified in the future.

 Where do the animals find food?

 During the summer season, there is usually plenty of food around for the street animals.
 Restaurants will often put out waste food for them and visitors choose to feed them too.
-In winter, when most of the restaurants have closed and the visitors have gone home, KAPSA funds a winter feeding program and volunteers all across town give their time every day to ensure the animals in their ‘patch’ are fed and have fresh water.
+In winter it is much harder for them, most of the restaurants have closed and the visitors have gone home.
+KAPSA funds a winter feeding program to ease their burden.
+Volunteers all across town give their time every day to ensure the animals in their ‘patch’ are fed and have fresh water.
 Click this link for more information on The Winter Feeding Program

 What happens if the animals are injured or sick?

-The vet in Kalkan [on the Kalamar road] and KAPSA have worked together for several years, so when one of them is alerted to a sick or injured street animal, steps are taken to get the animal to the vets as soon as possible.
+The vet in Kalkan [on the Kalamar road opposite Pasha Apartments] and KAPSA have worked together for several years.
+When one of them is alerted to a sick or injured street animal, steps are taken to get the animal to the vets as soon as possible.